vaishnaviuh/Smart-Health-Monitoring-System-Using-ESP32/README.md

 - **Multitasking**: Dual-core architecture supports parallel processing
 - **Ideal for**: Real-time applications, IoT systems, remote monitoring, and automation

-# 🩺 IoT-Based Patient Monitoring System
+# Smart Health Monitoring System Using ESP32

 A real-time IoT system built using **ESP32**, capable of measuring vital health parameters such as **heart rate**, **SpO₂**, **body temperature**, **ambient temperature**, and **humidity**.
 The data is displayed live on the **Blynk mobile app**, making it suitable for remote patient monitoring and health tracking.